programme benefits

 A personal machine with a good internet connection is all that is required to get started immediately.
 As soon as you enrol, you will be provided with learning material that will assist you through the entire duration of the programme.
 We recommend giving 15-20 hours per week to review and complete the course work within a period of 5 months before proceeding to the final exam.

-Yes, you would be getting a certificate from QuantInsti, UNICOM and OptiRisk, post successful completion of the programme.
+Yes, you would be getting a certificate from QuantInsti, UNICOM and OptiRisk Systems, post successful completion of the programme.

 9 modules are covered in total.
 You can check out the curriculum for complete details of these modules.